 America was founded as a representative democracy — a system of government in which all eligible citizens vote on representatives to pass laws for them.
 This system worked fine since it would be a check on the impulsive will of the people until it eroded from the 1970s on into a pure democracy.

-Beginning in 1970, elimination of the role of state and local party bosses in picking the presidential standard-bearer caused the candidates to appeal to their party’s marginal voters (most liberal in case of Democrats and most conservative in case of Republicans) instead of moderates because marginal voters are the most motivated ones who are most likely to turn out to vote in a primary or caucus.
+Beginning in 1970, the elimination of the role of state and local party bosses in picking the presidential standard-bearer caused the candidates to appeal to their party’s marginal voters (most liberal in case of Democrats and most conservative in case of Republicans) instead of moderates because marginal voters are the most motivated ones who are most likely to turn out to vote in a primary or caucus.

 This evolution from representative democracy to pure democracy played a big part in the government’s evolution into a polarized and dysfunctional one.